Danny Makkelie

 Danny Desmond Makkelie (born 28 January 1983) is a Dutch professional football referee.
-Besides refereeing he works as a police inspector in Rotterdam and as a referee coach for the Royal Dutch Football Association.
-He has been a FIFA listed referee since 2011.
+He worked for the Netherlands National Police in Rotterdam until 2023, where he was a police inspector and a hulpofficier van justitie, a senior officer authorised to carry out certain judicial powers.
+Since 2023 he has worked for the Royal Dutch Football Association (KNVB), where he leads the refereeing department for the national amateur competitions.
+He has been a FIFA listed referee since 2011 and is ranked as a UEFA elite category referee.

+Makkelie was born in Willemstad, Curaçao, where his father was stationed as a serviceman.
+The family returned to the Netherlands and he grew up in Dordrecht.
+He started refereeing at the age of ten, and in 2009 he became the youngest referee in the Eredivisie.

 Career

 He took charge of the final of the 2012 UEFA European Under-19 Football Championship as a UEFA Elite referee.
-On 18 August 2020, UEFA named 37-years old Makkelie as the referee for the 2020 UEFA Europa League Final between Sevilla and Inter Milan.
-Previously, he was an additional assistant referee in the 2018 UEFA Europa League Final.
-He also refereed the semifinal between Brazil's Palmeiras and Mexico's UANL in the 2020 FIFA Club World Cup in Qatar.
-Makkelie was selected as a referee for the UEFA Euro 2020, where he was in charge of two group stage matches, the R16 clash between England and Germany and the Wembley semi-final between England and Denmark.
-Makkelie was also present as a referee during the 2022 FIFA World Cup in which he was the referee for two group stage matches.
+He was an additional assistant referee at the 2018 UEFA Europa League Final, and on 18 August 2020 UEFA appointed him, then 37, to referee the 2020 UEFA Europa League Final between Sevilla and Inter Milan.
+Later that year he refereed the semifinal between Brazil's Palmeiras and Mexico's UANL at the 2020 FIFA Club World Cup in Qatar.

+Makkelie was selected for UEFA Euro 2020, where he took charge of two group stage matches, the round of 16 match between England and Germany and the Wembley semi-final between England and Denmark.
+His decision to award England a penalty in extra time of the semi-final, for a foul on Raheem Sterling, drew criticism in the media.
+UEFA referees' committee chairman Roberto Rosetti said the decision was correct, played the audio in which the video assistant referee confirmed the penalty, and called it "not a scandal".
-In April 2024, Makkelie was selected to officiate at UEFA Euro 2024 in Germany.